The Gardens

 A natural setting designed so that plants, indigenous to the Pacific Northwest.

-Mixed Borders Garden
+The Mixed Borders Garden

 Today's major design trend is a mixed border garden, because it can provide year round interest.

-Mediterranean Garden
+The Mediterranean Garden

 Features plants found in the different regions of the world where Mediterranean gardens flourish.

-Lily Garden
+The Lily Garden

 True lilies are members of the genus Lilium and are herbaceous multi-scaled bulbs.

-Conservation Park
+The Conservation Park

 This spectacular area supports many avian species and the wetlands are a major migratory waterfowl stop.

-Birds, Bees and
+The Birds, Bees, and

 Butterflies Garden